-Two forms of assistance are available.
+Three forms of assistance are available.
 In the first, the University considers, in certain circumstances, deferment of the payment of fees; this scheme is not intended to replace the established procedure for granting deferment for short periods but rather to supplement it by making deferment over longer periods possible.
 Secondly, students in need may receive a cash loan not exceeding \$200 from the Student Loan Fund established from contributions made by the Students' Union and the University.
+Thirdly, a Students' Union donation of \$1,000 has made possible urgent cash loans not exceeding \$50 for a period of one month.

-In both cases assistance is limited to students with reasonable academic records and whose financial circumstances warrant loans.
+In all cases assistance is limited to students with reasonable academic records and whose financial circumstances warrant loans.
 Students granted assistance of either kind are required to give an undertaking to repay the loan under the conditions agreed upon.